versotym/rhymetagger/readme.md

 Czech dataset comes from the <a href="versologie.cz">Corpus of Czech Verse</a>, English & French ones are based on those provided by <a href="https://github.com/sravanareddy/rhymedata">Sravana Reddy</a>

+Unzip the content of db folder before running the script!

 #### Howto

 ```python